 If you're going to be moving to Toronto, or anywhere in Ontario for that matter, you're going to be doing everything you can to find a high paying job to meet your steep living expenses.
-Some might end up stuck in a terrible job that they think they can't get let go because they bought a London, Ontario home for sale and they need to make their payments.
+Some might end up stuck in a terrible job that they think they can't get let go because they bought a home and they need to make their payments.
 That's why you should know your rights as a member of Ontario's workforce and where to go for help if your employer or fellow employees are infringing upon them.

 The only people who are not covered by the Employment Standards Act are people whose position is overseen by another organization or Act.
 This includes a student doing photography in Ottawa under a program administered by a high school or college, employees of the federal government or who work for federally regulated industries (like airlines or TV stations), police officers, and people who are in elected positions (such as union leader or judge).